 On July 24, 1992, Percy Haynes, 81, died at Princess Elizabeth Hospital.
 He was working, greeting customers at the restaurant, up until the week before his death.

-The restaurant was then put up for sale. it was thought that Blue Bomber James Murphy would be the new owner but, in the end, it was two long-time staff members who purchased it.
+The restaurant was then put up for sale.
+It was rumoured that Blue Bomber James Murphy would but it but, in the end, it was two long-time staff members who purchased it.

 Haynes' Chicken Shack continued in business until September 1998.

-For more on Blacks in the Canadian Navy and for Black history in Manitoba.
+- For more on Blacks in the Canadian Forces.